Sonicgamer2000/FCReimagined-B-Sides-Gripou-Take/README.md

 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
 * You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
-* You can enable "Combo Stacking" in Gameplay Options.
-This causes the combo sprites to just be one sprite with an animation rather than sprites spawning each note hit.